 Rag quilts aren't my favorite type of quilt by far, but when I saw what they did with these fabrics it inspired me, you know, the little butterflies of happiness that float around when you find something you love love love!

+I added several blocks of denim from my boys' old jeans to the mix and even appliqued butterflies, flowers and hearts to some of them.
+There is a hand embroidered name block for each person in our family, as well.
 The blocks are 7" square, so finished they will measure out to 6" as each seam allowance is 1/2" for the ragging.
 The rows count out to 17 w X 15 l which will be the perfect size for our king size bed.
 So far, I've sewn four rows together and it looks fantastic!
 The best part about all of this is my husband has no idea I'm making it so it will be a complete surprise to him when he comes home for mid-tour leave in the fall!
 I'm keeping my fingers crossed that I'll have enough left over to make a couple of throw pillows with the leftovers but if not, I will just buy a little more.
 Yes, it is really that good!

 This one is so big that I couldn't find floor space in the house to lay out the blocks so I had to wrestle with the wind and design it in the backyard.
 Thankfully, I just mowed not too long ago!